 The star of David is a protective amulet with all jewish power of king david.

-There is an association between amulet and religion.
-Protection Amulets get their powers via religious symbolism; this is related to the grace of the divine.
-Your religious leaning can determine the type of amulet to use.
+There is an association between these symbols and religion.
+It get their powers via religious symbolism; this is related to the grace of the divine.
+Your religious leaning can determine the type to use.

-Virtually all cultures have a history of using amulets.
+Virtually all cultures have a history of using them.
 Its use dated as far back as the time of cavemen and it is still being used today.
-Amulets can offer different types of protection, and the particular one you get depends on the symbol and deity to which that symbol is associated.
+They can offer different types of safety, and the particular one you get depends on the symbol and deity to which that symbol is associated.

 Where to buy

 The symbols are nothing if consecrated.
 Before you buy it from any outlet, find out about its origin.